Peter is an academic in the School of Computing, University of Kent.

-I research the visualization of diagrams that represent complex interactions.
+Peter researches the visualisation of diagrams that represent complex interactions.
 In particular, Euler Diagrams and Graphs have interesting properties and are applied in great variety of areas.
-I also study graph data mining methods and applications of artificial intelligence to visualization and data mining.
+He also studies graph data mining methods and applications of artificial intelligence to visualisation and data mining.

 Try the 3 Circle Venn Diagram Applet which draws approximately area proportional diagrams.
 Implemented by Stirling Chow of the University of Victoria, Canada and myself.

 More accurate diagrams can be drawn with ellipses, see the eulerAPE tool developed by Luana Micallef as part of her PhD studies.

 The research project Visualization with Euler Diagrams developed new techniques for drawing Euler diagrams and was in collaboration with the University of Brighton.
 It was funded by the EPSRC.

 A generator for linear diagrams is available, see the Linear Diagram Generator.
 These diagrams have been shown to be more effective than either Venn or Euler diagrams for representing some set-based problems.
 Work exploring the practical and theorectical capabilities of linear diagrams is currently under way.

 The Reasoning with Diagrams project looked at visual methods for representing constraint based languages.
 It was funded by the EPSRC.
 For more information visit the Reasoning with Diagrams home page.